goleto/goleto/README.md

 # &nbsp;Goleto

-Goleto is a library to parse strings into valid boletos or GDAs (Guia de Arrecadação).
+Goleto is a library to parse strings into valid boletos or GDAs (Guia de Arrecadação) and generate valid payment boletos from parts.

 A valid boleto string is a sequency of 44 or 47 characters that obey the standard defined on [section 2.3 of Banco do Brasil's boleto de pagamento spec](https://www.bb.com.br/docs/pub/emp/empl/dwn/Doc5175Bloqueto.pdf).